FundyPhytoPhys/BalticPhotoperiod/Manuscript/BalticPhotoperiod_MS.md

 The cultures of picocyanobacteria were acclimatized for one day to the new conditions corresponding to the incubation conditions of the proper culture.
 Tubes contained Glass Aeration Tubes and were closed with a silicone inert stopper perforated by an aeration input tube extending to the bottom of the culture tube, and a pressure outlet tube.
 Aeration with a total air flow rate of around 1,100 mL min^−1^ distributed across 8 tubes for ~ 140 mL min^−1^ tube^−1^ ensures mixing and provides sufficient air/CO~2~ supply to cultures across the entire culture volume.
 Cultivation and monitoring functions (light, temperature, optical density, and aeration gas) of the Multi-Cultivator system was controlled via the Photobioreactor Control Software (Photon Systems Instruments, Drásov, Czech Republic).

-## The growth curve and logistic growth rate analysis {.unnumbered}
+## The growth curve and chlorophyll specific exponential growth rate analysis {.unnumbered}

 Picocyanobacterial growth was monitored every 5 minutes by automatically recording OD~680~, OD~720~, and ΔOD (ΔOD = OD~680~-OD~720~) for 14 days, independently for each culture tube.
 The exceptions were experiments conducted with a photoperiod of 24 h and light of 900 µmol photons m^−2^s^−1^, which lasted 7 days.

-Based on the obtained measurements of growth we determined exponential chlorophyll specific exponential growth rates (µ) by fitting logistic growth curves to plots of the chlorophyll *a* proxy of ΔOD vs. time for each combination of strain, photoperiod, and peak PAR.
+Based on the obtained measurements of growth we determined exponential chlorophyll specific exponential growth rate (µ) by fitting logistic growth curves to plots of the chlorophyll *a* proxy of ΔOD vs. time for each combination of strain, photoperiod, and peak PAR.
 We used a modified Levenberg-Marquardt fitting algorithm [@minpack.lm].

 ## The AccLen and growth symmetry analysis {.unnumbered}